HITECHCRIME/HC_SG51_Colorized_World/README.md

 such a lowlife
 ya

-heavy toll paid all i want is you

 all i want is you
+heavy toll paid
+all you are but
 let us live in colorized world

 till both our souls are through